 Copy / Paste to email the entire mayor and commission:

-Athens-Clarke County is run day-to-day by Manager Blaine Williams, the highest executive position in our local government.
-The manager is appointed by the mayor and commission, and must follow their directives, but is otherwise free to run the local government as he sees fit.
-The manager is responsible for hiring and firing staff, such as the assistant managers and department heads.
+Athens-Clarke County is run by the ACC Manager, a position currently held by Blaine Williams.
+This is the highest executive position in our local government.
+The manager is appointed by the mayor and commission, and must follow their directives, but is otherwise free to run the local government as he sees fit in accordance with the law.
+The manager is responsible for hiring and firing high-level staff, such as the assistant managers and department heads.

 Magistrate Court handles bond hearings, evictions, civil claims and abandoned vehicles.
-Patricia Barron is currently the Chief Magistrate of Athens, she was elected by the people and serves four year terms before coming up for re-election.
+Ben Makin is currently the Chief Magistrate of Athens, he was originally appointed as a magistrate judge in 2012 and was appointed to Chief Magistrate in 2022.

 Probate Court seems to be a catch-all for anything left over, such as marriage licenses, weapons carry licenses and guardianships of minors.
-It is run by Judge Susan Tate.
+It is run by Judge Susan Schaffer.

 Superior Court is an entrance to the state judicial system and handles state felonies, There are four judges serving on Superior Court, each are elected.